josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

   8. Removal
   9. Legal Understanding
   10. Wilding
+- Non-Native Naughty List
+  1. Amur Honeysuckle
+  2. Fortune's Spindle
+  3. Sweet Autumn Clematis
+  4. White Mulberry
+  5. Tree of Heaven
 - Start Today

-Hint: Invasive plants have net-negative benefit for the native ecosystem, there are 10 skills to combat them with, and today you can get the Seek app to identify them,
+Note: Invasive plants have net-negative benefit for the native ecosystem, there are 10 skills to combat them with, and today you can get the Seek app to identify them,

 </div>